Create and Manage Projects

 Compute Config - Edge Configuration

-Note: Only one Compute Pool can use this VIP.
-Override the VIP when deploying additional Compute Pools.✅ NTP Servers Network Time Protocol (NTP) servers used to synchronize time across all nodes in the Compute Pool. ❌ Enable Network Overlay Creates a virtual network on top of the physical network of the Compute Pool, allowing cluster components within the Compute Pool to communicate using stable, virtual IP addresses, regardless of underlying physical IP address changes.
+Parameter Description Required NTP Servers Network Time Protocol (NTP) servers used to synchronize time across all nodes in the Compute Pool. ❌ Enable Network Overlay Creates a virtual network on top of the physical network of the Compute Pool, allowing cluster components within the Compute Pool to communicate using stable, virtual IP addresses, regardless of underlying physical IP address changes.
 The fields in the following Compute Config - Enable Network Overlay table appear when you enable the overlay network.

 For more information on overlay networks, refer to Palette's Enable Network Overlay guide.❌